Advanced-computer-lab-2024/JourneyJot/README.md

 Backend Setup

 Ensure the backend server is running and accessible at the URL specified in REACT_APP_API_URL.

+Note: Follow the backend setup instructions provided in the Backend Documentation.

 API References
 General Routes